PeqNP/ays-docs/content/library/what-is-an-agent.md

 Properties are an important way to track state information on an agent.
 For example, an IoT device may report its IP address, firmware version, or any other configuration as a node property.

-Properties may also be used by the API node to target agent systems.
-For example, if the IP address of an IoT is provided, the API node may send a request to that device to update its firmware.
+Properties may also be used by the Node API to target agent systems.
+For example, if the IP address of an IoT is provided, the Node API may send a request to that device to update its firmware.

 - [Add Node Properties]({{< relref "library/agents-node-properties.md" >}})